AlexdBrito/HVScalar/README.md

 7. With all necessary variables set, function HVSsolve(HVS, HVS_SolveType) should be called.
 This will run the method chosen.

-8. The results can be obtained by using function HVSgetSols(HVS), which returns a HVS_Set, and displayed using function HVSprintSet(HVS_Set).
+8. The results can be Obtainsed by using function HVSgetSols(HVS), which returns a HVS_Set, and displayed using function HVSprintSet(HVS_Set).

 9. Lastly, the function HVSfree(HVS) must be called to release all the frameworks variables.